 29) How can I minimize the swelling and bruising?
 Most of Dr. Lopez’s patents will have a little bruising.
 He minimizes bruising by having patients stop all blood thinners well ahead of surgery as well as using Arnica before and after the procedure.
 A good night’s sleep is vital to healthy healing.
 Patients are also asked to sleep with their head at least at 45 degrees to minimize the swelling.

 30) When will I look normal?
 You will be presentable at two to three weeks.
 You will look great at six weeks and even better at six months as things settle and expressions become more natural.
 At three weeks you know you are well on the way to recovery and most patients resume routine activities around two to three weeks following surgery.
 Final results are evaluated at one year.

 31) How often do I need to return for postoperative visits?
-Dr. Lopez likes to see his patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.
+Dr. Lopez and Dr. Perro like to see their patients 3, 6, and 12 months after the procedure to ensure that the healing is going as expected.

 View before & after photos of actual patients

 * Disclaimer: Results may vary from person to person.View Gallery